-The 2019 National Senior Certificate examinations will conclude on 28 November 2019 and the Minister of Basic Education, Mrs Angie Motshekga will announce the outcome of the examinations on 07 January 2020.
+The 2019 National Senior Certificate examinations concluded on 28 November 2019 and the Minister of Basic Education, Mrs Angie Motshekga announced the outcome of the examinations on 07 January 2020.

 - Candidates are urged to get their statements of results from their school/centre where they wrote the exams.
 Candidates’ partial results are available on this website.